Spider Bite Piercings - Ultimate Guide With Images

 Spider Bites Piercing Infections

 The dark side to piercing that no one likes to think about is the risk of infections.
-But if you don’t keep up with the correct aftercare procedures, your risk of getting an infection goes up.
+If you don’t keep up with the correct aftercare procedures, your risk of getting an infection goes up.

 If you notice increasing discharge around your piercings or extra pain, redness or swelling, you may have an infection.